Amy R. Shore, LPC

 When You Find Yourself Struggling

 Call now to speak confidentially with someone who cares.
-Amy Shore is specifically trained to treat clients with anxiety, social anxiety, depression, trauma, family issues (single parenting, divorce, blended families, adoption), identity, self-esteem, bullying, life transitions, self-harm, eating disorders, relationship conflicts, grief/loss, and more.
+Amy Shore is specifically trained to treat clients with anxiety, social anxiety, depression, trauma, family issues (single parenting, divorce, blended families, adoption), identity, self-esteem, bullying, life transitions, self-harm, relationship conflicts, grief/loss, and more.
 Whether you were affected today, a week ago, or decades ago, Amy Shore will help you heal, learn, and grow.
 Today is the day to begin a new chapter in your life!
 One step at a time, together, we will get you where you want to be.

 Counseling Adults & Teens